vespa-engine/blog/_posts/2022-10-07-building-billion-scale-vector-search.md

 Any machine learning algorithm must transform the input and output data into a data format the machine understands.
 This is where vectors and, generally, tensors come into the picture.
-Everything can be represented as a vector in high dimensional vector space.

 > **Everything can be represented as a vector in high-dimensional vector space**